mowoe/bachelorthesis/README.md

 This repository holds the accompanying code for my (upcoming) bachelor thesis.

+The thesis can be divided into four distinct experiments which are all based on each other.
+Experiment 1 is seperate, all the other ones are divided into multiple notebooks, which all contain some documentation about what they do.
+Only the first experiment is explained in detail in this readme.

+## Experiment 1

 The general idea is to use StableDiffusion Img2Img Metric based optimizations of screenshots of User Interfaces to increase perceived aesthetic.

 ### What has been done up to now